dalibo/emaj/docs/en/webUsage.rst

 * a breadcrumb trail,
 * and a button to directly go to the page bottom.

-The user can navigate in Emaj_web functions using four icon bars: one for the general purpose functions, two similar bars for the functions concerning respectively a single tables group or a single table, and the last for the functions concerning a single sequence.
+The user can navigate in Emaj_web functions using four icon bars: one for the general purpose functions, two similar bars for the functions concerning respectively a single table group or a single table, and the last for the functions concerning a single sequence.

 .. figure:: images/emajweb_maintabs.png
    :align: center